FerhanSerbest/JavaInstantChat/README.md

 JavaInstantChat
 ===============

-Instant Chat application in Java using:
+Instant Chat application in Java using SWING for graphics, Sockets for I/O communications, PostGreSQL for Database and Multi-Threading
--SWING for graphics
--Sockets for I/O communications
--PostGreSQL for Database
--Multi-Threading